AMReX-Microelectronics/Electrostatic/Exec/input/parallel_plate_capacitor/ReadMe.txt

   -This example models a parallel plate capacitor such that a voltage of 10 V is specified at Zmax boundary and 0 V is specified at Zmin boundary.

-  -Four examples provided in this folder show different ways to specify these voltages.
+  -First four examples provided in this folder show different ways to specify these voltages.

      1) inhomo_const_dirichlet: